gabrielefronze/MTR-shuttle/README.md

 2. Processing of data and stacking of new data on top of previously processed information;
 3. Representation of data.

-It contains, as data members, several `stl` containers to handle

 **Data retrieving**

 Several methods constitute the procedure to retrieve data from OCDB and DCS.